 - Edwin Torres, Deputy Commissioner, New York City Department of Cultural Affairs

-- Michelle T. Boone, Chief Program & Civic Engagement Officer, Navy Pier
+- Michelle T. Boone, Chief Program and Civic Engagement Officer, Navy Pier

-- San San Wong, Senior Program Officer for Arts & Creativity, Barr Foundation
+- San San Wong, Senior Program Officer for Arts and Creativity, Barr Foundation

 Dancing with New York City Agencies